 This also makes it easy to transition from craft paints to better quality paint.
 Although not impossible, it can be challenging to figure out what a craft paint color named “Straw Yellow” or “Christmas Red” translates to if the YouTube tutorial you’re watching uses a higher quality paint.

 Arteza Premium is a beautiful paint that is very beginner friendly.
 These paints are highly pigmented, have about the same consistency as Liquitex Basics, offers decent coverage, and comes in a ton of colors.
 Besides Liquitex Basics, the majority of my paint collection comes from this brand.

 The reason I included Holbein in this list of the absolute best acrylic paint for beginners is because of Joni Young Art on YouTube.
 She uses the Holbein Luminous (neons) acrylic paints for many different paintings but my favorites are her landscapes where she uses neons in her gorgeous skies.

 For that reason alone I feel that, although more on the pricey side, Holbein should definitely be on your radar when your budget allows.

 This is another paint brand that comes as a recommendation, particularly their Abstract acrylic paint line.
 This time, the suggestion comes from The Art Sherpa on YouTube.

-The other reason I recommend this brand is due to its packaging.
-You can buy their paint in soft plastic pouches with screw tops.
+I, also, have used this paint and recommend it.
+It has a nice buttery consistency and it comes in soft plastic pouches with screw tops.
 This makes it so much easier to squeeze every last bit of paint out so nothing goes to waste.
 For real, acrylic paint packaging is super important for ease of use.
 Plus, it’s pretty affordable as far as student grade paints go.

 The Best Affordable Acrylic Paint